Dr Kate Grundy

 Rachel is a Clinical Nurse Specialist in paediatric palliative care.
 Her role spans community, hospital and hospice in Canterbury with the ability to liaise and support other South Island services.
 I am a member of the NZ paediatric palliative care Clinical network, and a palliative care representative on the South Island Adolescent and Young Adult Cancer Advisory Group.

-Marj is Chair of the South Island Cancer Consumer Groups, formed two years ago, and a member of the Southern Cancer Network for just over 10 years, giving her a good understanding of the South Island Alliance and all of its affiliations.
-Marj has also been an active member of the National Cancer Consumer Group, some of the Tumour Standards Steering Groups, the ACP Planning Roundtable, South Island Oncology Research Group and in 2014 become a representative on Cancer Treatment Advisory Group.
-Marj feels very strongly about Palliative Care and is pleased to be involved with such a great team working to improve services.
+Chair of the South Island Cancer Consumer Groups, Marj has been a member of the Southern Cancer Network for just over 10 years, giving her a good understanding of the South Island Alliance and its affiliations.
+Marj is also Vice Chair of Cancer Consumer New Zealand, the ACP Planning Advisory Group, a number of Tumour Standards Steering Groups, and she is also on the Consumer Panel for the Health Quality safety Commission.
+She has recently been involved on the Patient Experience Advisory Group for the Ministry working with the Primary Care Pilot.
+Marj feels very strongly about Palliative Care and is pleased to be involved with such a great team, working together to improve services.